 CHAPTER 7 ACADEMIC PROGRAMS AND CURRICULUM

-SECTION 1: ACADEMIC PROGRAM PROPOSALS
+SECTION 1: ACADEMIC PROGRAMS AND COURSES

 (New and Revised, including delete, renumber, rename, and re-prefix)